coap-security/coap-ace-poc-as/README.md

 License
 -------

-Copyright 2022 EDF.
-This software was developed in collaboration with Christian Amsüss.

-This software is free software licensed under the BSD-3 Clause License as published by the Open Source Initiative.
-See [the license file](LICENSE.md) for details.
+This project and all files contained in it is published under the BSD-3-Clause license as defined in [`LICENSES/BSD-3-Clause.txt`](LICENSES/BSD-3-Clause.txt).

+Copyright: 2022 EDF (Électricité de France S.A.)

+Author: Christian Amsüss